 Every member of staff at South Moreton receives training on Safeguarding throughout the school year.
 Staff also keep up-to-date with current legislation and practice e.g. by knowing the content of Keeping Children Safe in Education and its implications on school life, and through regular updates in staff meetings.

-We ensure that every staff member is rigorously checked to ensure that they are suitable to work in our school.
-Some examples of how we do this are as follows:
+We follow careful 'Safer Recruitment' procedures where every staff member is rigorously checked to ensure that they are suitable to work in our school.

 Keeping your child safe

 Safeguarding culture in our school ensures all staff know their duties and how to keep children safe.
 Children are able to talk to any one of our caring staff if they have concerns or worries (or for any other reason).
 If your child says something that is concerning this may be noted down in our records and the safeguarding leads will be notified.
 Staff will also be vigilant for signs of any abuse, for example: bruises or unexplained injuries, extreme hunger or tiredness, change of personality, change in appearance etc.

 Usually staff will ask you about this directly - and sometimes there will be a very plausible reason for this.
 This is why it is vital that you keep us informed if something happens at home so that we can do our very best to support your child.